Diosdado Cabello: Political career

 On 28 April 2002, Cabello was replaced as Vice President by José Vicente Rangel.
 Cabello was named interior minister in May 2002, and then infrastructure minister in January 2003.

 In October 2004, Cabello was elected to a four-year term as Governor of Miranda State.
 He lost the 2008 election to Henrique Capriles Radonski, and was subsequently appointed Public Works & Housing Minister.

 In 2009 he was additionally appointed head of Conatel.
 On 1 August 2009, 32 radio and 2 television stations were intervened, decision ordered by Cabello.
 The measure was received as an act of censorship by several non-governmental and international organizations.

 On 11 December 2011, Cabello was installed as the Vice-President of the United Socialist Party (PSUV), thus becoming the second most powerful figure in the party after Hugo Chávez.

 Cabello was appointed president of the National Assembly in early 2012 and was re-elected to that post in January 2013.

 Cabello’s status after the death of Hugo Chávez was disputed.
 Some argue that Cabello was constitutionally required to be the acting President, but Nicolás Maduro held the position.

+Often described as the second most, if not the most, powerful man in Venezuela, Reuters notes that Cabello possesses significant "sway with the military and lawmakers plus close links to businessmen."
+Despite serving as the leader of Chavez' party, his overall reputation is that of a pragmatist rather than an ideologue.